mikediessner/nubo/docs/_build/html/_sources/index.rst.txt

 at `Newcastle University`_.
 NUBO focuses primarly on transparency and user experience to make Bayesian optimisation easily accessible to researchers from all disciplines.
-Transparency is ensured by clean and comprehensible code, precise references, and thourough documentation.
+Transparency is ensured by clean and comprehensible code, precise references, and thorough documentation.
 User experience is guaranteed by a modular and flexible design, easy-to-write syntax, and careful selection of Bayesian optimisation algorithms.
 NUBO allows you to tailor Bayesian optimisation to your specific problem by writing the optimisation loop yourself